aksp08/Instagram-User-Analytics/README.md

 Each business requirement from the management team was translated into a structured SQL query.
 The queries were categorized into two groups:

-Marketing Analysis
+**A-Marketing Analysis**

+a.
 Identifying loyal users

+b.
 Detecting inactive users

+c.
 Finding top-performing content

+d.
 Discovering popular hashtags

+e.
 Analyzing user registration trends

-Investor Metrics
+**B-Investor Metrics**

+a.
 Measuring overall user engagement

+b.
 Detecting suspicious activity such as potential bot accounts

 3. Query Development